 4. The Post–Scarcity of Content

 Services like Amazon Prime and, well every streaming platform, have made delayed gratification a thing of the past.
-Gen Z is far more tolerable of daily updates and content drips than an older audience might be, and if you’re not on their screens frequently, you’re losing out on their share of attention.
+Gen Z is far more tolerant of daily updates and content drips than an older audience might be, and if you’re not on their screens frequently, you’re losing out on their share of attention.

 5. Build Your Community